-You can get your art protected two ways, your contents insurance or a specialist options.
+You can get art insurance in one of two ways: through contents insurance or as a specialist policy.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Many insurance providers insure art, but the type of art insurance you'll need will depend on the art's value and the kind of coverage you're looking for.
 Unless you own fine art, your home and contents insurance may be able to provide the protection you need.

 Art insurance is a type of insurance that provides financial protection in the event that a piece of art or an art collection that you own is damaged, lost or stolen.
 In most cases, there are two different ways that you can insure art.

 - Contents insurance.
 Getting contents insurance is a clever way to cover your precious artworks from theft and accidental damage.

 - Home and contents insurance.
 If you have home and contents insurance, your art may already be covered.
 Home and contents insurance looks after all of the belongings in your home, as well as the building and property itself.
 It provides cover for theft, weather events, accidental damage and more.
 However, most policies usually have a specific limit for how much they'll cover you for individual items.
 So if you have valuable art — of say, more than $12,000 — you may need to call your insurer and let them know you'd like to increase your cover amount for those items.
 Most insurers will let you do this, depending on how expensive the art is.
 In exchange, you'll pay a slightly higher premium.